-'Noted column shows Note that vehicle was been seen and match 'Notes' column above.
+'Notes' column above.
 Note that vehicle purchases require a cash match.

 Describe the proposed usage of the project for the project calendar year.
 Use this template if possible, if not, provide a separate sheet.
 For non-vehicle capital projects, use the 'OTHER' table to describe software projects, sidewalk projects, etc. For vehicle capital projects, describe the number of trips expected to be taken on the Section 5310 vehicles in this application.